By Nicole West

 On a warm, sunny day, what could be better than exploring the sparkling beaches that decorate the Central Coast?
 Pop a crystal clear ocean pool into the mix and you don’t even have to worry about the surf conditions.

-Whether you’re craving a relaxing float or looking for a safe spot for the little ones, here’s where to go to get your fix of picturesque beach pools.
+Whether you’re craving a relaxing float, looking for a safe spot for the little ones or want the perfect place for a great selfie, here’s where to go to get your fix of picturesque beach pools.

 When you’re waterlogged, there’s a playground for a picnic, as well as cafes and restaurants for a bite.
 If you’re feeling more adventurous, take a surfing lesson or discover the artificial reef on a dive tour.
 It’s created from the shipwreck, Ex_HMAS Adelaide and only 1.8 kilometres off the coast.